 If you can't stomach the thought of eating offal or other organ meats, you might enjoy this recipe.
 (We also encourage you to read up on the vast benefits of organ meats to change your mind, but we digress.)

 This zuppa toscana is the classic Italian soup you remember, made with chopped onion, garlic cloves, bone broth, kale, sausage meat, chili flakes and streaky bacon.
-However, it comes with a secret ingredient: lamb heart capsules.
+However, it comes with a secret ingredient: lamb liver & heart capsules.
 The capsules are broken open and added to the broth right before serving and have virtually zero taste.
-You'll enjoy the health benefits of lamb heart, but you won't notice any change in flavour.
+You'll enjoy the health benefits of lamb liver and lamb heart, but you won't notice any change in flavour.

 4. Keto Chocolate Raspberry, Collagen, MCT and Vitamin Smoothie

 Who knew you could get the benefits of lamb heart in a smoothie?
 This dish can be consumed for breakfast, lunch or a post-dinner dessert, and contains a wide number of health benefits.

 This smoothie is made from MCT oil, coconut milk, collagen peptides, nut butter, cacao powder, raspberries and — you guessed it — lamb hearts.
 Simply break apart your lamb liver & heart capsules and pour them into a blender with the other smoothie ingredients.
 Blend until smooth, then top with coconut, cacao nibs or additional low-carb berries.